There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 complementary unit in the Exercise and Health; Sport Science; Sport Science, Exercise and Health major sequences
+- Level 1 core unit in the Exercise and Health; Sport Science; Sport Science, Exercise and Health major sequences

 - Level 1 elective

-- Students are able to (1) discuss the necessity of a physically active lifestyle for health and wellbeing, including the implication of a sedentary lifestyle on health; (2) have a basic understanding of the musculoskeletal and the cardiovascular systems; and (3) acquire skills, knowledge and practical experience in the development and prescription of conditioning programs for non-pathological, sedentary individuals and groups of various ages.
+Students are able to (1) discuss the necessity of a physically active lifestyle for health and wellbeing, including the implication of a sedentary lifestyle on health; (2) demonstrate a basic understanding of the musculoskeletal and the cardiovascular systems, and how these systems respond to exercise; (3) develop conditioning programs for sedentary individuals and groups; and (4) prescribe conditioning programs for sedentary individuals and groups.

-- Indicative assessments in this unit are as follows: (1) progress assurance tests (PAT); (2) practical workbook; and (3) written theory examination.
+Indicative assessments in this unit are as follows: (1) progress assurance tests (PAT); (2) practical workbook or worksheets; and (3) written theory examination.
 Further information is available in the unit outline.